-ViA research long-term goal is to create and adapt new technologies of next generation knowledge society.
+The long-term goal of the research activities at ViA is to create and adapt new technologies of the next generation knowledge society.

-ViA research medium-term goal is to foster at the national and Vidzeme regional level the development of smart specialisation spheres and increase of productivity, doing research in the directions of actual social and technological challenges.
+The medium-term goal of research at ViA is to foster the national and regional development of smart specialisation areas and increase productivity by doing research where there are actual social and technological challenges.

 The common research direction of ViA is Digital Solutions for Social Challenges.
-At the beginning of 2017, the following sub-topics are being implemented in the field of research:
+Since the beginning of 2017, the following sub-topics are being implemented in the field of research: